Focus Wales

 Focus Wales (stylised as FOCUS Wales) is an international multi-venue showcase music and arts festival held annually in Wrexham, Wales.
-It is Wales' biggest music industry event and was first held in 2010.
+It is Wales' biggest music industry event and was first held in 2011.
 The event showcases emerging Welsh musical talent, as well as a selection of international emerging acts, film screenings, and conference events.

+The most recent event was held from 9–11 May 2024, with the 2025 date to be confirmed.

 Description

 The festival is held every year, with over 250 performances from various international acts.
 The event's organisers also attend and host conferences and showcases internationally, including far-away places such as Canada, South Korea and Taiwan to promote the event and its artists.

 The event is Wales' biggest music industry event, and alongside performances, the event would host industry advice sessions, panels and keynote talks, with around 400 music industry professionals expected to have attended the 2022 event.
 HWB Cymraeg which provides Welsh language events at the festival was also present in 2022.

-In 2022 the venues for the event's 300 performances that year, were mainly concentrated in Wrexham city centre, including performances at Tŷ Pawb, St Giles' Church, Llwyn Isaf, the Centre for the Creative Industries at Wrexham Glyndŵr University, and the Hafod Theatre at Coleg Cambria's Yale Campus.
-Organisers of the event claim it has contributed £500,000 to Wrexham's economy.
+In 2022, the venues for the event's 300 performances, were mainly concentrated in Wrexham city centre, including performances at Tŷ Pawb, St Giles' Church, Llwyn Isaf, the Centre for the Creative Industries at Wrexham Glyndŵr University, and the Hafod Theatre at Coleg Cambria's Yale Campus.
+Organisers of the event claimed in 2019 that it had contributed £500,000 to Wrexham's economy.
+The 2024 event also included various pubs, such as the Wynnstay Arms, Royal Oak, Magic Dragon Brewery Tap (in former Elephant and Castle) and Saith Seren, as well as restaurants and community centres.

 Past performers at the event include: 9Bach, Snapped Ankles, Boy Azooga, Cate Le Bon, Tim Burgess, BC Camplight, Damo Suzuki (CAN), The Trials of Cato, Euros Childs, Charlotte Church, Gaz Coombes, Neck Deep, Stella Donnelly, The Lovely Eggs, Catrin Finch, The Joy Formidable, A Guy Called Gerald, Gwenno, Richard Hawley, This Is The Kit, Michael Rother (NEU! / Harmonia / Kraftwerk), Don Letts, The Membranes, Bo Ningen, The Magic Numbers, Kelly Lee Owens, Sea Power, Gruff Rhys, Kate Rusby, Georgia Ruth, Bill Ryder-Jones, Self Esteem, Stealing Sheep, Skindred, Bob Vylan, and Jane Weaver.

-2023's event will be the festival's next edition and is expected to welcome over 15,000 people to Wrexham, with over 250 artists at various venues throughout the city centre.
-With Tŷ Pawb serving as a main venue.
+The 2023 and 2024 events were expected to welcome over 20,000 people to Wrexham, with over 250 artists at various venues throughout the city centre.
+Tŷ Pawb served as a main venue, and as the ticketing box office.
 The event since 2019 has been held across 20 stages.
+For the 2023 event, the Focus Wales Film Festival took place in Coleg Cambria's Theatr Iâl/Hafod Theatre on 5–6 May 2023, supported by Fflim Cymru and 73 Degree Films.